 But when you use social media to target past customers, it removes the guesswork.
 You know the people on the receiving end of these ads made purchases on your site, making social targeting a valuable tool for your customer retention strategy.

 7. Use Email

 It seems like email is becoming less popular, at least among certain demographics.
 But that’s not necessarily a bad thing for your customer retention strategy.
 As personal communication keeps moving to iMessage, Facebook Messenger, Snapchat, and WhatsApp, emails might become less intrusive: They won’t be competing for real estate with messages from friends and family.
-That means your emails will have a higher chance of helping you hit your customer retention goals.
+That means your emails will have a higher chance of helping you hit your goals.

 8. Engage in Social Responsibility

 Customer retention hinges on your buyers feeling good about their experience with your store and products.
 That includes price, quality, communication, and so on.

 But you can also make customers feel good by letting them know that they are doing good.
 This is where social responsibility can have an impact.

 Social responsibility refers to activities that help people in need.
 And lots of online stores do a brilliant job of incorporating social responsibility into their business – and letting customers know about it.
 Examples include donating a certain percentage of every sale to a charity, or providing a meal for needy children for every purchase.